 During the consultation, Dr. El-Hawary will examine your oral health and create a customized treatment plan that includes an accurate schedule of events.

-Prior to root canal therapy, Dr. El-Hawary will numb your tooth and gums to ensure that you don’t feel a thing throughout the procedure.
+Prior to root canal therapy, Dr. El-Hawary will numb your tooth and gums thoroughly to ensure that you don’t feel a thing throughout the procedure.
 We can also provide dental sedation to make your appointment comfortable and worry-free.

 After the treatment, you can expect to feel some sensitivity.
 Any discomfort should be manageable with over-the-counter pain medications like Ibuprofen.
 If your pain persists longer than a week, contact our Ottawa office so we can investigate your pain and ensure the infection didn’t come back.